Siniša Mihajlović: Lazio

 In the summer of 1998, Mihajlović was brought to Lazio by head coach Sven-Göran Eriksson and club president Sergio Cragnotti for £8.5 million.
-Very quickly after coming back to the capital, Mihajlović finally won his first piece of silverware in Italy as Lazio beat Juventus in the Supercoppa Italiana during late August 1998.
+He won his first trophy in Italy as Lazio beat Juventus in the Supercoppa Italiana during late August 1998.
+The club finished 7th in Serie A.

-An ambitious outfit backed by Cragnotti's food business, Lazio already challenged for major trophies as it finished the previous season a Coppa Italia winner and a UEFA Cup runner-up.
-However, league success still proved elusive with 7th place in Serie A simply not meeting expectations.

-Strengthening the squad for a serious run at the Serie A title, in addition to Mihajlović, the summer 1998 transfer window also saw Cragnotti bring in 19-year-old midfield talent Dejan Stanković from Red Star Belgrade, established goalscorer Marcelo Salas from River Plate, and finally near the end of the transfer window as the biggest coup of all, superstar striker Christian Vieri from Atlético Madrid.
+Strengthening the squad for a serious run at the Serie A title, in addition to Mihajlović, the summer 1998 transfer window also saw Cragnotti bring in Dejan Stanković from Red Star Belgrade, established goalscorer Marcelo Salas from River Plate, and finally striker Christian Vieri from Atlético Madrid.

 With Lazio, Mihajlović reached the final of the 1999 UEFA Cup Winners' Cup, winning the last edition of that competition with a 2–1 victory against RCD Mallorca.
 Lazio also won the 1999 UEFA Super Cup.
-He played 26 times and scored seven goals during the Serie A 1999–2000 season as Lazio won the second Scudetto in club history.
+Mihajlović played 26 times and scored seven goals during the 1999–2000 Serie A season as Lazio won their second Scudetto.
 Mihajlović completed the double by helping Lazio win the 2000 Coppa Italia.

-Mihajlović represented Yugoslavia internationally again, as he selected to compete at the Euro 2000 tournament.
-In the first Yugoslav game of the tournament, Mihajlović was sent off against Slovenia.
+Mihajlović represented Yugoslavia internationally again, at the Euro 2000 tournament.
+In the first Yugoslav game of the tournament, he was sent off against Slovenia.
 He served a one-game suspension before playing the last two games of the tournament.

 Mihajlović won his last trophy with Lazio in 2004, beating Juventus in the Coppa Italia final.

 Inter Milan

-In the summer 2004, 35-year-old Mihajlović was released from Lazio and joined his friend and former teammate Roberto Mancini at Inter Milan on a free transfer, signing a one-year deal.
+In 2004, Mihajlović was released from Lazio and joined his friend and former teammate Roberto Mancini at Inter Milan on a free transfer, signing a one-year deal.
 On 16 June 2005 Mihajlović signed a one-year extension.

-On 9 April 2006, in a league away game versus Ascoli, Mihajlović scored his 27th career free-kick goal in the Serie A championship.
-Mihajlović ended his playing career after the 2005–06 season, aged 37, having one Serie A championship, two Coppa Italia trophies and a Supercoppa Italia title as an Inter player.
+On 9 April 2006, in a league away game versus Ascoli, he scored his 27th career free-kick goal in the Serie A championship.
+He retired after the 2005–06 season.

+During his time with Inter, he made 43 appearances and scored 6 goals, all from direct free kicks.

 International career

 Playing as a youth international, Mihajlović featured in 5 games at the 1990 UEFA European Under-21 Championship.

-Between 1991 and 2003, Mihajlović was capped 63 times and scored 10 goals for the national team of Yugoslavia/Serbia and Montenegro.
+Between 1991 and 2003, Mihajlović was capped 63 times and scored 10 goals for the Yugoslavia/Serbia and Montenegro.
 He participated at the 1998 FIFA World Cup where he scored a free-kick against Iran as Yugoslavia reached the second round.
 He also participated at UEFA Euro 2000.
-He was sent off in Yugoslavia's opening game against Slovenia but returned after a one match ban with Yugoslavia reaching the quarter-final.
+He was sent off in Yugoslavia's opening game against Slovenia but returned after a one match ban with Yugoslavia reaching the quarterfinal.
+His final international was a June 2003 European Championship qualification match away against Finland.